Life in Hollywood, below-the-line

 "I wonder what he sees when he looks around Hollywood today.
 'Young people' he shoots back without missing a beat.
 'However, I'm not into machines.
 I'm not into Mars.
 I like feelings.
 How does it feel?
 That, to me, is the turn-on.
 And story.
 If it ain't on the page, it ain't on the screen, or anywhere else.'"

-There's much, much more in this book, which tips the scales at a hefty four hundred and ninety-nine pages.
-I could have done without Evan's relentless bragging about all the gorgeous women he went to bed with over the years, and the overweening pride he took in his tennis game -- but those are my only points of agreement with this nasty little slash-and-burn review from the NY Times.
-Although it's not it misses the point of the narrative.
+There's much more in this book, which tips the scales at a hefty four hundred and ninety-nine pages.
+I could have done without Evan's relentless bragging about all the gorgeous women he went to bed with over the years, and the overweening pride he took in his tennis game -- but those are my only points of agreement with this nasty little slash-and-burn review from the NY Times, which manages to miss the entire point of the book.
 Some reviewers just can't get over themselves enough to see the forest for the trees.

 If you're interested in semi-real-life drama based on Evans, there's The Offer, a "limited series" that purports to tell the story of how Evans, producer Tom Luddy, and Francis Ford Coppola got The Godfather made at a time when the world was stacked against it.
 The show is a blend of fact and dramatic fiction, of course, and although this article claims to reveal which is which, only Luddy and Coppola know for sure, and they're not talking.
 I liked the show well enough, but I'm not wild about it ... something about it just felt a little off, although I can't explain to you or myself exactly why.
 Still, it's well done and paints a vivid portrait of the movie biz in the Hollywood and New York of that era.
 Who knows -- you might love it.
 I watched it on Amazon Prime Video, but it's probably viewable elsewhere.